 Brandy Morel Sauce

 - If the morels are very large, cut them into slices or halve them.
-Sweat the morels in the butter until lightly browned, then add the shallot, season lightly with salt, cook for a few minutes more, then deglaze with the cognac.
+Sweat the morels in the butter until lightly browned, add the shallot, season lightly with salt, cook for a few minutes more, then deglaze with the cognac.
 Add the chicken stock and reduce by half, then add the cream and simmer a moment more until slightly thickened.
 Reserve the sauce until you’re ready to serve the dish.
-The sauce can be made hours ahead of time and reheated for serving.

 Vegetables and Plating

 - Bring a pot of lightly salted water to a simmer and have an ice bath ready.
-Blanch the favas, then the asparagus, then the nettles, shocking them in ice water after blanching to retain their green color.
-Heat the butter over medium heat, then add the green garlic and cook for 30 seconds or so, then the asparagus and fava beans.
-Heat the favas and asparagus through, then finally add the nettles, season to taste with salt and pepper and serve immediately alongside the still hot mousseline.
-Finish the plate by spooning some of the sauce and morels on top of each mousseline, then serve immediately.
+Blanch the favas, then the asparagus, then the nettles, shocking them in ice water.
+Heat the butter over medium heat, then add the green garlic and cook for 30 seconds then the asparagus and fava beans.
+Add the nettles, season to taste with salt and pepper and serve alongside the hot mousseline.
+Spoon the sauce and morels on top of each mousseline and serve.